BRIDGE THE GLOBAL MENTAL HEALTH GAP

 Graduates of our Global Mental Health programme establish careers in national mental health policy and planning, epidemiological and mental health services research, as well as advisory and advocacy roles in governments, international agencies and non-governmental organisations.

-You will take two 10 credit and two 20 credit courses in your first year, followed by three 20 credit courses in your second year.
+You will take three 20 credit courses in your first year, followed by three 20 credit courses in your second year.
 You will finish your studies with a 60 credit dissertation.

 The core teaching across all courses is based around lectures.
 There is also a strong emphasis on discussion and debate with your fellow students, focusing on relevant research literature and policy documents.